Portfolio guidance for undergraduate courses

 It is worthwhile including examples of work carried out in an architectural practice as the interviewer may wish to look at them.
 Transcripts must be provided with your portfolio or at your interview.

-At an interview or viewed online all applicants must provide a portfolio of examples of their own recent creative work.
-The portfolio is essentially an organized and carefully composed collection of visual imagery.
+Applicants must provide a portfolio of examples of their own recent creative work.
+The portfolio is essentially an organised and carefully composed collection of visual imagery.
 It should show a range of drawing and making or visual and practical skills.

 The content of the portfolio should evidence a focus on the subject area of fashion.
 However we are not necessarily looking for fully designed and made garments.
 We are looking for creative ability and imagination!
 We want to see what inspires you & your ideas.
 Sketchbooks especially are helpful to give this insight.
 (We will teach you the technical skills to design & make.)